XTStudio/Kimi-API/Foundation/Data.md

 arrayBuffer(): ArrayBuffer

 /**
- * Returns a json object, otherwise returns undefined if it's not an utf8 string encoding data or parse error.
+ * Parse data as JSON and return object, otherwise returns undefined if it's not an utf8 string encoding data or parse error.
  */
 json(): any | undefined